t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 The components of a RESTful system are assigned one of two roles: client or server.
 User agents are always in the client role and have the initiative to issue requests.
 Intermediaries (such as forward proxies and reverse proxies) implement both roles, but only forward requests to other intermediaries or origin servers.
-They can also translate requests to different protocols, for instance, CoAP-HTTP cross-proxies.
+They can also translate requests to different protocols, for instance, as CoAP-HTTP cross-proxies.

 Note that the terms "client" and "server" refer only to the roles that the nodes assume for a particular message exchange.
 The same node might act as a client in some communications and a server in others.